Para-athletics in Cameroon: International competitions

 Cameroon had a number of para-athletes competing at the 2015 All African Games, including a number a pair who earned medals.
 Charles Atagana Ntsana won bronze in the men's T11 100m.
 Christian Gobe won gold in the men's Shot put F54-55.

 Gobe represented Cameroon in May 2016 at the IPC Athletics Grand Prix, Nottwil, Switzerland, where he set an African record in the F55 men's shot put with a throw of 10.49 meters.
 The year before at the 2015 edition of the event, Gobe finished first in the men's F55 shot put with a best throw of 9.26 meters.

 Charles Atangana Ntsama set a A qualifying time for the 2016 Summer Paralympics in Rio while running with guide Cyrille Lombano Bonia in the T11 100 meters.
 He set the time while wearing kit provided via a sponsorship deal with MACRON, the first time that a Cameroonian para-sportsperson had worn sponsored kit in an international competition.
 Because of the depth of competition in the men's T11 100 meter event, despite meeting the A-Qualifying Time, Atangana Nstama Charles was not selected by the IPC to compete at the Rio Paralympics.
 This left Gobe as the only representative at the Rio Games.
 He had been originally been nominated to the IPC to compete in the shotput, discuss, 100 meter and 200 meter events.

 Christian Gobe represented Cameroon at the 2016 Summer Paralympics.
 He competed in the Men's Shot Put F55 event.
 In a thirteen deep field, he finished outside of the medals.

+In Paris 2024 Paralympic Games, 8 athletes and 1 guide runner competed, making it the largest-ever Refugee Paralympic Team.